Sign in

 CEO John Cotterell clarified that while there's elongation across most discretionary spend due to higher CFO scrutiny, the longest delays are specifically in AI and core modernization projects.
 On GalaxE, he mentioned they have landed a few initial cross-sell deals but most opportunities are still in the pipeline.
 CFO Mark Thurston added that it's too early to determine the effect on operational metrics like revenue per head, with more clarity expected after full integration in early FY25.

-James Faucette's questions to Visa Inc (V) leadership
+James Faucette's questions to VISA (V) leadership

 James Faucette from Morgan Stanley inquired about trends in international travel bookings and the forward-looking outlook, considering recent foreign exchange volatility.